openmorse/swid-tag-buddy/README.md

 Additional information on SWID tags can be found at www.tagvault.org, and by reviewing NISTIR 8060 [here](http://nvlpubs.nist.gov/nistpubs/ir/2016/NIST.IR.8060.pdf).

-swid-tag-buddy is has a GUI, implemented in TkInter:
+swid-tag-buddy has a GUI, implemented in TkInter:
   "Tkinter is Python's de-facto standard GUI (Graphical User Interface) package.
 It is a thin object-oriented layer on top of Tcl/Tk." https://wiki.python.org/moin/TkInter